Thinking About Filing A Dram Shop Lawsuit Against Chili's? There Are A Few Things You Should Know

-The TABC or Texas Alcoholic Beverage Commission conducted 21 investigations into allegations of improper service or handling of alcohol since the start of 2017.
+The TABC or Texas Alcoholic Beverage Commission has conducted 21 investigations into allegations of improper service or handling of alcohol at various Chili's locations since the start of 2017.

 Chili's is a worldwide brand that has been a part of the American restaurant culture for more than 40 years.
 That doesn't intimidate Michael Grossman and our attorneys at Grossman Law Offices.
 When there is Dram Shop case in Texas, we're one of the leaders that our clients look to to hold restaurants and bars that engage in irresponsible alcohol service responsible.

-Just because Chili's location was investigated and the TABC investigators did not find sufficient evidence that the alleged violations occurred does not mean that Chili's did not irresponsibly serve alcohol.
-Conversely, simply because a Chili's location has been investigated, it does not mean that the allegations against them were true.
-Simply put, an investigation does not equal nefarious activities by Chili's staff or management.
-But, it is important to keep in mind that proving, through irrefutable evidence, that a violation occurred can be difficult.
+Just because a Chili's location was investigated and TABC investigators did not find sufficient evidence that the alleged violations occurred does not mean that Chili's did not irresponsibly serve alcohol.
+Conversely, simply because a Chili's location has been investigated, it also does not mean that the allegations against them were true.
+Simply put, a complaint and investigation does not equal nefarious activities by Chili's staff or management.
+At the same time, it is important to keep in mind that proving, through irrefutable evidence, that an alcohol service violation occurred can be difficult.

 Chili's Locations that Have Been Investigated Since 2017

 On 9/14/2017, this location was alleged to have possession of an alcoholic beverage unfit for human consumption.
 This could mean that conditions were such that the beverage product was contaminated in some way.